 One of my personal favourites when it comes to startups was also in the news again this week: Starship.
-I just love the look of their robots and the simplicity of their concept.
+I love the look of their robots and the simplicity of their concept.
 They have raised another 17 million dollars to further advance and further expand their autonomous delivery robots.
-I actually encountered one myself when I was in Washington DC a few years ago.
+I actually encountered one myself when I was in Washington, DC, a few years ago.

 Tunnel of Love (by Bruce Springsteen)

-Elon Musk and his The Boring Company (makes me smile every time I see the name) have told the Mayor of Miami that he could dig a two-mile tunnel under the city for only 30 million dollars.
+Elon Musk and his The Boring Company (which makes me smile every time I see the name) have told the Mayor of Miami that he could dig a two-mile tunnel under the city for only 30 million dollars.
 He also said he would take six months to do it.
-The original calculations for the project done by local transit officials were 1 billion dollars and 4 years.
-Tunnels can solve the pressure on urban traffic by letting large flows of traffic pass under instead of move through the cities with have countless intersections.
+The original calculations for the project done by local transit officials were 1 billion dollars and four years.
+Tunnels can solve the pressure on urban traffic by letting large flows of traffic pass under instead of moving through the cities that have countless intersections.

 Signed, Sealed, Delivered, I’m Yours (by Stevie Wonder)

 Many start-ups have tried to solve the problem of last-mile delivery.
-Swedish start-up Budbee continues to successfully expand their delivery service in Europe.
+Swedish start-up Budbee continues to successfully expand its delivery service in Europe.
 Budbee is a fossil-free delivery company operating with cargo bikes, electric vehicles, and vehicles operating on vegetable oil.
 They combine these sustainable modes of transport with smart technology like artificial intelligence to optimize routes.
 Apart from sustainability, the most important factor for Budbee is customer service.
-Customers can change the desired delivery time of their parcel up until 1pm every day.
-Because of this Budbee is able to achieve a 97% successful delivery on the first try.
-Their focus on customer service stems from the belief that in the future customers will be able to select what company will deliver their package.
+Customers can change the desired delivery time of their parcel up until 1 pm every day.
+Because of this, Budbee is able to achieve a 97% successful delivery on the first try.
+Their focus on customer service stems from the belief that in the future, customers will be able to select what company will deliver their package.